KHFI-FM: The Bobby Bones Show

 In 2002, KHFI became the flagship station for The Bobby Bones Show, syndicated by Premiere Networks, an iHeart subsidiary.
 Bones, based at KHFI's studios, was named "Austin Radio Personality of the Year" for 4 years running.
 The award is given yearly at the Austin Music Awards.
 In 2008, The Bobby Bones Show received its first award for "Austin Radio Program of the Year."
 Also that year, KHFI was named "Austin Radio Station of the Year."

 In February 2013, The Bobby Bones Show was relaunched as a country music show.
 In addition, Bones moved to Nashville, making iHeart-owned WSIX-FM his new flagship station.
 As a result, Bones' Austin affiliate became co-owned KASE-FM.

 Bones was replaced on KHFI with Elvis Duran and the Morning Show, which is syndicated by Premiere Networks from WHTZ in New York City.
 In February 2016, the morning show was changed to The Billy The Kidd Morning Show, featuring local DJs Billy the Kidd and Anne Hudson as hosts.

+HD Radio

+In 2024, KHFI-HD2 began broadcasting translator station 103.1 K276EL, which airs an 1980s hits format branded "103.1 Austin's 80s Station".
+The station features longtime Austin morning personality Sandy McIlree’s syndicated “The Sandy Show” weekday mornings, hosted by McIlree and his wife Tricia.
+McIlree is best known for his long run co-hosting mornings on KAMX with JB Hager from 1995 to 2013.
+103.1 K276EL was originally broadcast on the HD2 sub-channel of sister station KVET-FM.